 This brings us to the top of mind question for most parents: “When can I expect my baby sleep through?”
 Once your baby can self soothe and all her physical needs are met so that she is comfortable, your baby will be able to sleep through the night.

 Sleeping through is defined as sleeping for 10 – 12 hours at night without waking.
 The reality is that few babies can do this until they are on a full solids diet, which includes protein.
-This full diet is only recommended from 6 months onwards.
-Thus prior to 6 months few babies will sleep for more than 10 hours at a stretch.
+This is usually only expected after 6 months.

 Having said that, little babies who are not disturbed at night may begin to stretch the length of time they sleep and may occasionally ‘sleep through’